ahmad0790/divvy-predicting-bike-rides/README.md

 2) historical station activity

 to predict the number of arrivals and departures at each station during each hour of the day.
 I then evaluate the model performance on out of test 2017 data, and slice it by different features to see how well the model is performing.

+Update: the City of Chicago recently released data which has number of bikes available and not available by station every 10 minutes.
+This data can be extremely predictive and will be added in to the analysis to see if it improves model performance.